mre/endler.dev/content/2019/tinysearch/index.md

 This meant that I could use a language that I was familiar with to write the client-side code &mdash; Rust! 🎉

-I started my journey with a [prototype back in January 2018](https://github.com/mre/tinysearch/commit/82c1d36835348718f04c9ca0dd2c1ebf8b19a312).
+My journey started with a [prototype back in January 2018](https://github.com/mre/tinysearch/commit/82c1d36835348718f04c9ca0dd2c1ebf8b19a312).
 It was just a direct port of the Python version from above: